samratalamshanto/kafka-dirver-user-location-app/README.md

 # kafka-driver-user-location-app

-Here, Just random locations from driver values send to kafka-topic.
-And in the user end, listen that locations values using kafka listener.
+Here, the driver publishes the location to the kafka server and the user listens to the location information.
+Just random locations from driver values send to kafka-topic.
+And in the user end, listen that locations value using kafka listener.

 # Installing kafka in windows: